ylu1997/ylu1997.github.io/Only3000/Readme.md

 ## Technical document

-Technical documentation can be found [here](https://github.com/ylu1997/ylu1997.github.io/blob/main/Only3000/dnapdf.pdf)
+Technical documentation can be found [here](https://ylu1997.github.io/Only3000/dnapdf.pdf)

+Principle of Refined Levenshtein Function can be found [here](https://ylu1997.github.io/Only3000/Refined_Levenshtein.pdf)
 ## Code(TBC)

 This is an implementation of a specific __error-correcting code__ \(Substitution + Insertion + Deletion\) with restriction of runs and balance.
 The error correction method used is to generate a code table in advance, with a large enough editing distance between each code pair, and then determine the correct one by one-to-one comparison.
 However, due to the competition period and requirements, we did not give a perfect implementation.